HenryLabResearch/ABX_mouse_gut/Notebooks/README.md

 ## processing_CSVs.ipynb

 The SMIPPs, MMIPPs, and community fluxes were processed into the t-SNE plots and Clustered Heatmaps of the Supplemental.
+The MMIPPs were then correlated with the metabolomics data to determine which compounds best explain community structure and metabolic behavior.

 ## escher_API_mapping.ipynb